micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_a_microros_application/index.md

 }
 ```

-Now the application is ready, it only left to create the right configuration.
+Once the application is ready, the only thing left to do is to create the right configuration.

 ## Create a config profile